morinted/plover_theory/layout/chorded-keyboard.md

 ### Steno Order

 Steno keys are always processed in the same order.
-No matter if you hit "HU" or "UH" on the keyboard in either order, the chord is always processed as "HU".
+No matter if you hit "H" then "U" or "U" then "H" on the keyboard, the chord is always processed as "HU".

 **The full steno order is:**